 “Depending on how aggressive—or how deep—the treatment was, mild swelling for one to three days following microneedling is normal,” says Dr. Palep, who adds that using a cold compress will help take down the inflammation.

 Directly after a microneedling treatment (and even in the coming days post-procedure), your skin may feel a little different than normal and a bit rough when you touch it.
 There may be some swelling and bruising, too.
 Santa Monica, CA dermatologist Ava Shamban, MD says that the swelling can range anywhere from mild to severe, although it is more frequently mild.
 “But it really depends on the type of microneedling done.
 Taking an antihistamine beforehand helps, too.”

 There may be some minimally visible marks.

-Because microneedling makes hundreds of tiny safe yet controlled microinjuries on the surface of the skin, it’s not uncommon to see some very small marks on the skin after the procedure has been performed.
+Because microneedling makes hundreds of tiny safe yet controlled microinjuries on the surface of the skin, it’s not uncommon to see some very small marks on the skin following the procedure.
 However, Dr. Palep says there’s no need to worry, whatever you see on your skin is short-lived at most.
 “These marks may be visible for a few days, but clear very quickly when the microneedling is done with PRP.”

 You may break out.